EECS150/asic-labs-sp23/project/checkpoint3.md

 may want to implement the valid bits in flip flops or as part of the tag SRAM.

 Next you should develop a state machine that covers all the events that your cache needs to handle for both hits and misses.
-You can do it without an explicit state machine, but you will suffer.
-Keep in mind you will need to write any valid data back to main memory before you start refilling the cache (you can use a write-back or a write-through policy).
+It is possible to do it without an explicit state machine, but it can be more difficult.
+Keep in mind you will need to write any valid data back to main memory before you start refilling the cache (you can use either a write-back or a write-through policy).
 Both of these transactions will take multiple cycles.

 ### 3 Changes to the flow for this checkpoint
 You should now be able to pass the `bmark` test.
 The test suite includes many C programs that do